SED degree requirements

 Test and evaluation

-Test and Evaluation ensures that systems meet their goals and progress from models to components to fully functional systems.
+Test and evaluation ensures that systems meet their goals and progress from models to components to fully functional systems.
 In this field, you’ll learn how to design cost-effective experiments to verify and validate designs, study statistical analysis and evaluate the value of information to reduce risk and ensure quality at every stage.

 Sample courses: